Introduction to Qubole Clusters¶

 Qubole Data Service (QDS) provides a unified platform for managing different types of compute clusters.

 QDS can run queries and programs written with tools such as SQL, MapReduce, Cascading, Pig, Scala, and Python.
-These run on distributed execution frameworks such as Hadoop, Presto, and Spark, on multi-node clusters comprising one master node and one or more worker nodes.
+These run on distributed execution frameworks such as Hadoop, Presto, and Spark, on multi-node clusters comprising one coordinator node and one or more worker nodes.

 Not all of these tools and engines are available on all Cloud platforms; see QDS Components: Supported Versions and Cloud Platforms.